Start Your Adventure at the New Visitor Center!

 The Presidio is 1,491 acres, about five percent of San Francisco.
 To offer a sense of scale, it's about a 2.5 mile walk from the easternmost entrance at the Lombard Gate to Baker Beach on the western shore.
 And it's a beautiful walk!

 When is the Presidio open and how much is the entrance fee?

 The Presidio is open 24 hours a day year-round.
 There is no entrance fee.

 Can I bring my dog?

-Dogs are welcome in nearly all areas of the Presidio but must be on leash.
+Dogs are welcome in the Presidio but must be on leash.